1972 Wings Tour Bus: Later history

-The bus subsequently re-entered service with Halls/Silverline.
-Halls Coaches was bought by Tricentrol around August 1973 and the bus was painted mustard gold and moved to Dunstable.
+The bus was returned to Halls/Silverline.
+Halls Coaches and all associated businesses were bought by Tricentrol around August 1973 and the bus was painted mustard gold and moved to Dunstable.
 The bus continued to be used largely for special event hire, particularly at the Epsom Derby, as well as events such as those celebrating the 1977 Queen's Silver Jubilee.
+The bus was recorded as being "out of service" with Tricentrol in 1980.

-It was scheduled to be scrapped in 1982, when Roger White from St Albans purchased it for £3,000, and repainted it as it had been during the Wings tour.
+It was scheduled to be scrapped in 1982, when Roger White from St Albans purchased it for £3,000.
+He is believed to have repainted it as it had been during the Wings tour shortly thereafter.

-In 1989 the bus was painted red and white, and was used in the BAFTA Great British London-Cannes Film Rally in May, the Southend Bus Rally, as well as the 1990 BAFTA Great British Rally, Cardiff-London-Edinburgh, where it was photographed behind Princess Anne.
-It was repainted with the Wings livery for the third time (and the last time it was repainted) for the Beatles Amsterdam Convention in April 1993.
+In 1989 the bus was painted red and white and was used in the BAFTA Great British London-Cannes Film Rally, the Southend Bus Rally, as well as the 1990 BAFTA Great British Rally, Cardiff-London-Edinburgh, where it was photographed behind Princess Anne.
+It was repainted with the Wings livery again for a Beatles Amsterdam Convention in April 1993.

-In August 1993, the bus was put up for auction, with the Wings livery.
-Its value was estimated as £25,000–£30,000.However the family of Roger White and Sotheby's themselves confirmed in private correspondence that the bus failed to sell at auction and was instead sold shortly thereafter in a private and undisclosed transaction.
+In July 1993, the bus was put up for auction by Sotheby's.
+Its value was estimated as £25,000–£30,000.
+However, the family of Roger White and Sotheby's themselves advised in private correspondence that the bus failed to sell at auction and was instead sold shortly thereafter in a private and undisclosed transaction.

+The man who purchased the bus from Roger White was John "Goldfinger" Palmer.

-The bus was next displayed outside of a rock café venue in Tenerife.
+The bus was next displayed outside of a rock café venue, in Tenerife, known to be owned by Palmer.
 It was later moved to the café owner's garden in La Caldera del Rey, Adeje, where it was left to decay.
-It was spotted there by Justin James in 2007, who bought it even though he did not know what he would do with it.
-Moving the bus to Oxfordshire in the UK took eight years, partly due to the difficulty in removing it from the garden, which required using cranes.
+It was spotted there by Justin James c 2009, who bought it even though at the time he did not know what he would do with it.
+Moving the bus to Oxfordshire in the UK took eight years, partly due to the difficulty in removing it from the garden, which required the use of cranes.
 In October 2017 it was loaded onto the Monte Alegre for transport from Algeciras to Felixstowe.

 In 2017, McCartney tweeted to say that he had heard it was back in the UK, and to ask its whereabouts.
 A reply from James confirmed that it was in Oxfordshire.

-In 2019 it was put up for auction in Merseyside by Omega Auctions, as part of a Beatles-themed auction, with an estimated selling price of £15,000–£25,000.
-This was because James's plans to use it for musical children's tours did not work out, and he was emigrating to Australia.
+In 2019, the bus was put up for auction in Merseyside by Omega Auctions, as part of a Beatles-themed auction, with an estimated selling price of £15,000–£25,000.
+James's plans to use it for musical children's tours did not work out, and he was emigrating to Australia.
 He estimated that he had spent around £25,000 on the bus at that point, and said that any profit would go to the charity he was a trustee of, Arms Around the Child.
 The bus was auctioned with the owner's paperwork, but without a MOT.
 However, no bids were received and the bus went unsold.